A symmetric $p$-adic symbol for triples of modular forms: Examples

 Thus,

-\end{eg} Now that we have seen how to get around the issue of computing the periods, we show that our algorithms, thanks to Theorem \ref{22Oct210207p}, allow us to recover the value of periods $\Omega_\phi$ for modular forms $\phi$ of weights greater than 2.
-Indeed, if we pick modular forms $f,g,h$ such that $f$ has weight $2$, we will be able to compute $\Omega_f$ explicitly.
-Afterwards, we recover the value of $\Omega_g$ as shown in the following example.
+\end{eg} Now that we have seen how to get around the issue of computing the periods, we show that our algorithms, thanks to Theorem \ref{22Oct210207p}, allow us to recover the value of periods $\Omega_f$ for modular forms $f$ of weight greater than 2, as is described in Section \ref{23Oct150731p}.